Turkish Jews:

 About this talk

-The history of the Jews in Anatolia started more than 2000 years ago with the arrival to this land of Romaniot, Mizrahim, and Karaits followed later by Ashkenazim and Sephardic Jews.
-In this tour, we will examine different ancient synagogues like the Sardis synagogue from the 4th century as well as the Ahrida Synagogue from the 15th century plus a number of important Jewish settlements and cemeteries.
-Relevant historical figures like Sabetai Sevi, the Camondo family, Donna Grasya and Joseph Nasi and their impact in the community will be explained.
+The history of the Jews in Anatolia began more than 2,000 years ago with the arrival of Romaniot, Mizrahim, and Karaite communities, followed later by Ashkenazim and Sephardic Jews.
+In this tour, we will explore notable ancient synagogues, such as the Sardis Synagogue from the 4th century and the Ahrida Synagogue from the 15th century, along with several important Jewish settlements and cemeteries.
+We will also discuss influential historical figures like Sabbatai Sevi, the Camondo family, Donna Grasiya, and Joseph Nasi, and their impact on the community.

-We will continue with a mention of WWI and WWII in Turkey from the Jewish perspective.
-Sephardic cuisine and music, Judeo-Spanish language, ethnographic and liturgical objects with an Ottomanish style from the museum collection will also be showcased.
-Finally, we will explore today's vibrant Jewish life in Turkey with its current numbers and remaining institutions.
+We will continue by examining World War I and World War II in Turkey from the Jewish perspective.
+Sephardic cuisine and music, the Judeo-Spanish language, and ethnographic and liturgical objects with Ottoman-style influences from the museum collection will also be showcased.
+Finally, we will explore today's vibrant Jewish life in Turkey, including current population numbers and remaining community institutions.

 About Nisya